marticliment/ElevenClock/README.md

 <br>
 ![Eleven Clock demo](https://raw.githubusercontent.com/martinet101/SomePythonThings-Media/master/elevenclock/main.webp)

-A taskbar clock for secondary taskbars on Windows 11.
+A customizable taskbar clock for secondary taskbars on Windows 11.
 When microsoft's engineers were creating Windows 11, they forgot to add a clock on the secondary screen taskbar.
 So I did that.
 ElevenClock is a simple app which provides the same functionality as in windows 10 secondary taskbar clock.

 For more info, make sure to check out this article published on MS Answers forum and written by [@Sumitdhiman](https://github.com/Sumitdhiman): [https://answers.microsoft.com/en-us/windows/...](https://answers.microsoft.com/en-us/windows/forum/all/add-clock-to-the-second-display-in-windows-11/14ed24f5-b203-4bd7-a4e7-c4eb3539b042)